-The Basin Environmental Improvement Commission (the Commission) was created by the Idaho legislature under the Basin Environmental Improvement Act of 2001 (Idaho Code Title 39, Chapter 81).
+The Basin Environmental Improvement Project Commission (BEIPC) was created by the Idaho Legislature under the Basin Environmental Improvement Act of 2001 (Idaho Code Title 39, Chapter 81).
 In this chapter, it is the policy of the State to provide a system for environmental remediation, natural resource restoration and related measures to address heavy metal contamination in the Coeur d'Alene Basin.
 The system provided is intended to protect and promote the health, safety and general welfare of the people of Idaho in a manner consistent with local, State, Federal and tribal participation and resources.

-This Memorandum of Agreement or MOA affirmed the dual roles of the Basin Commission to exercise certain State authorities as set forth in the enabling legislation, and to coordinate the Commission's activities and authorities with those of other entities operating in the Basin to achieve a similar purpose.
+This MOA affirmed the dual roles of the Basin Commission to exercise certain State authorities as set forth in the enabling legislation, and to coordinate the Commission's activities and authorities with those of other entities operating in the Basin to achieve a similar purpose.
 Under the MOA, the Commission is established to implement, direct, and/or coordinate environmental remediation, natural resource restoration, and related measures to address water quality and heavy metal contamination.
-This includes coordinating the implementation of the 2002 Record of Decision approved pursuant to the Comprehensive Environmental Response Compensation Liability Act (CERCLA).
-In addition, the Commission has agreed to address implementation of Phase II of the Bunker Hill Comprehensive Cleanup Plan, adoption and implementation/coordination of the Lake Coeur d'Alene Management Plan, and remediation of heavy metal contamination at specific mining sites in the North Fork of the Coeur d'Alene River.
+This includes coordinating the implementation of the 2002 Record of Decision (ROD) and the 2012 Upper Basin ROD Amendment (RODA) approved pursuant to the Comprehensive Environmental Response Compensation Liability Act (CERCLA).
+In addition, the Commission has agreed to address adoption and implementation/coordination of the Lake Coeur d'Alene Management Plan, and remediation of heavy metal contamination at specific mining sites in the North Fork of the Coeur d'Alene River.